 Recommendations for caffeine intake during pregnancy

-- Following research3 carried out in the UK around the same time, The Food Standards Agency suggests an upper safe limit for pregnant women of 200mg of caffeine per day from all sources.
+This is in line with the UK’s NHS42 and the March of Dimes in the USA43, who both advise an upper limit for pregnant women of 200mg of caffeine* per day from all sources.

-* A regular cup of coffee contains approximately 100mg of caffeine
+*A regular cup of coffee contains approximately 75mg caffeine.